MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Regular_Expressions.md

 #### Substitutions in Regular Expressions

 Using the regular expressions with the `-replace` operator allows you to dynamically replace text using captured text.

+`<input> -replace <original>, <substitute>`

+`<input>` is regular string input but `<original>` and `<substitute>` are both interpreted as regex statements and are subject to the parsing rules of the regex engine listed above.

-Capturing groups can be referenced in the \<substitute\> string.
+Capturing groups can be referenced in the `<substitute>` string.
 The substitution is done by using the `$` character before the group identifier.

-`<input> -replace <original>, <substitute>`

 Two ways to reference capturing groups are by **Number** and by **Name**.